 Acupressure point B 38 can be stimulated particularly well with an evening round on the Shakti Mat.
 The point is located between the spine and shoulder blade at heart level and is traditionally used to treat insomnia and emotional tension that hinders sleep.
 The acupressure mat does a great job here and makes the point suitable for anyone who is unable to reach this part of the body themselves.
 If you place a firm Pillow under the lower head area so that the mat presses firmly into the skin, B 38, B 19 and LG 16 can also be pressed wonderfully at the same time as the acupressure mat, as long as it feels pleasant.

-EG 17 Sea of calm (CV 17) - acupressure point for nervousness and congestion in the thoracic cavity.
+EG 17 Sea of Tranquillity (CV 17) - acupressure point for nervousness and congestion in the chest area

-While the mat in the supine position applies pressure to the points on the back of the body, you can stimulate EG 17 in the middle of the breastbone with your hands.
-The point is about 3 thumb widths above the base of the bone centered between the nipples.
-Again, a minute full of deep breaths is a good timing guide.
-If the point is very sensitive and it feels uncomfortable to press it hard, you can also simply place the ball of your thumb on the spot and use the weight of your hand as a lighter pressure.
-If the pressure is still uncomfortable, you can also perform upward massaging movements with the thumb or ball of the hand over the point.
+While the mat exerts pressure on the points on the back of the body in the supine position, you can stimulate EG 17 in the middle of the sternum with your hands.
+The point is about 3 thumb widths above the base of the bone in the middle between the nipples.
+Here too, a minute of deep breathing is a good guide.
+If the point is very sensitive and it feels uncomfortable to press on it, you can also simply place the ball of your thumb on the spot and use the weight of your hand as a lighter pressure.
+If the pressure is still uncomfortable, you can also massage upwards over the point with your thumb or the ball of your hand.

-Another tip from us: If you are very sensitive, you can simply keep a thin shirt on or place a cloth on the mat to relieve the pressure from the tips.
-The acupressure mat against sleep disorders can be used directly in bed or on the floor.
+Another tip from us: If you are very sensitive, you can simply keep a thin shirt on or place a cloth on the mat to soften the pressure from the points.
+The acupressure mat for sleep disorders can be used directly in bed or on the floor.

-Shakti Mat acupressure mat for sleep disorders - Experiences
+Shakti Mat acupressure mat for sleep disorders - Experience

 To find out exactly what the users themselves are saying, we at Shakti Mat asked our customers about their sleep and found out how they help themselves with the acupressure mat for sleep disorders: